tbmreza/hh200/DRAFT.md

     > (jsonpath "$.data.timestamp") has KERNEL_VER  # has or contains ??depends on CEL or hurl
     > eyeball KERNEL_VER (jsonpath "$.data.timestamp") "date"
     # eyeball needle haystack dfs_else_bubble
+thread-based parallelism we name shotgun: based on async + QSemN
+    plotter: data point (N, %)
+counter-example presentation based on mvar duration-bound virtual user we name rps (in reference to locust RPS) whether DataPoint should generalize for all modes of Execution with pro cons after above three, decide if doing 1 mill parallel requests is already in sight

+                    -- Asserts.
+                    -- nice to have bel lines statically checked regardless of the outside -- world but full evaluation of bel requires outside world results.
+                    --
+                    -- a line doesn't mutate the Env.
+                    --
+                    -- world's and spec's status matching

     the mainline branch of the linux kernel last released on (isodate), the date when "event in past <year>" ??: pass on isodate to wiki on this day